Individual causal effects from observational longitudinal studies with time-varying exposures

-We proposed a general framework to parameterize the cause-effect relations with a SCM in which the receptiveness factors explain individual differences in causal effects.
-Subsequently, we have studied the CWCEs, which represents the set of ICEs of individuals who share the same set of observed values $\bar{Y}_{hi}, M_{{\text{AY}}_{i}}, M_{{\text{YY}}_{i}}, \bar{C}_{hi}, \bar{A}_{hi}$.
-In the case of injective outcome-assignment functions in the SCM, the mass of the CWCE distribution gets close to one for the true ICE with an increasing number of repeats.
-The presented theory extends existing theories by (i) studying the joint distributions of potential outcomes, while (ii) conditioning (across worlds) on the history from the real world.
-As a result, the distribution of the CWCEs for individuals can be studied.
+In the era of personalized medicine, there is a need to understand the effect of a treatment on an individual.
+So far, causal inference is, at best, focused on estimating the conditional average treatment effects (CATEs).
+For cross-sectional data, individual-specific effect modification cannot be disentangled from the variability between individuals.
+However, from longitudinal data with time-varying exposures, one can observe how an individual responds to a change in exposure.
+We proposed a general framework to parameterize the cause-effect relations with an SCM in which receptiveness factors (i.e.~unmeasured modifiers) explain individual differences in causal effects.
+Subsequently, we have studied the CWCE, which represents the distribution of ICEs of individuals who share the same set of observed values $\overline{Y}_{h}, \overline{\boldsymbol{M}}_{h}, \overline{\boldsymbol{L}}_{h}, \overline{A}_{h}$.
+Certain levels of the unmeasured receptiveness factors become more likely given the repeated measurements.
+In the case of injective outcome-assignment functions in the SCM, the CWCE converges the ICE with an increasing number of repeats.
+The presented theory extends existing theories by studying the joint distributions of potential outcomes while conditioning (across worlds) on the history of the real world.
+As a result, the distribution of the CWCE for individuals can be studied.
 The factual-world outcomes can improve the precision for estimating and predicting the ICE in individuals.
-Furthermore, from the individual CWCE distributions, marginal or stratified causal effects can be obtained.
-For instance, the set of ICEs for hypertension treatment in men with volatile temporal blood pressure patterns may show large positive and negative effects.
-Or the distribution of ICEs in women with a specific exposure pattern is different from men with the same exposure pattern (on average, in variability, or in any other distributional characteristic).
-In such examples, the expectation of the ICE distribution links our framework to existing causal theory for estimation of CATEs.
-Our framework was illustrated by presenting generalized linear mixed-effects models as examples, but the framework is more generic leading to distributions for the receptiveness factors that are not restricted to these classes.
+For cause-effect relations where the individual-effect modification is relatively simple (e.g.~time-invariant), the resulting CWCE is low in variability and thus strongly informs about the ICE.
+Furthermore, from the individual CWCE distributions, marginal or stratified causal-effect distributions can be obtained.
+For instance, the set of ICEs for hypertension treatment in men with volatile temporal blood-pressure patterns may show large positive and negative effects.
+Or the distribution of ICEs in women with a specific exposure strategy differs from that of men with the same exposure strategy (on average, in variability, or any other distributional characteristic).
+In such examples, the expectation of the conditional ICE distribution links our framework to existing causal theory for CATEs.
+Our framework was illustrated by presenting a linear mixed-effects assignment as an example, but the framework is more generic, and the receptiveness factors' distributions are not restricted to these classes.